hltfbk/E3C-Corpus/README.md

 * Layer 3: about 1M tokens per language of non-annotated medical documents to be exploited by semi-supervised approaches.

 The table below shows the number of documents (tokens) per language and layer.
-Release [v1.1.0](https://github.com/hltfbk/E3C-Corpus/releases/tag/v1.1.0) of the corpus contains this data.

 | Language    | L1           | L2           | L3               |
 | ----------- | ------------ | ------------ | ---------------- |